Wompatuck State Park in Hingham Massachusetts offers an extremely varied riding experience to area mountain bikers.

 After the war a large portion of the depot was returned to the State and turned into a state park.
 Many miles of paved `depot roads' still lace the park especially on the left side.
 Additionally lots of cement ammunition bunkers and revetments dot the landscape.
 In recent years more land has been returned to the State as the Federal Government continues to clean up hazardous waste.

 Even with the remnants of all of this military development Wompatuck has a lot of trails.
-And even more are in the works.
 Check out this link for some pictures showing the historical military remnants still to be found in Wompatuck.

 If you live in the close-to-Boston-south area, you already know about the Wompatuck State Park.
 If you don't, it's a good place to check out.
 It's also the site of quite a few of the South Shore rides in Southeast Mass NEMBA's Fun Ride series.